sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 --  examples-2.8.12 STATUS: no progress
 --  extcode-2.8.12 STATUS: no progress
 yes f2c-20070816
-no  flint-0.2.p4 STATUS: libflint-dev has no .a file; no soname. no  flintqs-20070817.p1 STATUS: packaged yes fortran-20070912 yes freetype-2.1.10
+no  flint-0.2.p4 STATUS: libflint-dev has no .a file; no soname; not sure what args to pass no  flintqs-20070817.p1 STATUS: packaged yes fortran-20070912 yes freetype-2.1.10